How to Plan a Trip to Shanghai: 6 Steps

 Recommended Shanghai Guided Tours with Low Prices:

-1 Day Shanghai Mini Group Tour from $126 to Zhujiajiao, World Financial Center & the Bund
+1 Day Shanghai Mini Group Tour to Zhujiajiao, World Financial Center & the Bund

 Shanghai 3 Days Tour from $349 to Yu Garden, the Bund & Huangpu River Cruise